-- Favorite pair of jeans ripped?
-Take them to a tailor for repair for likely less than the price of a new pair. - Take worn or damaged shoes and leather goods to a cobbler. - Use electrical tape or Sugru to mend headphones and laptop chargers with exposed wires. - Cracked cell phone screens can often be fixed without replacing the whole phone, and typically at a much lower price. - Drop your phone in water?
-Quickly and carefully power off the phone, remove the battery and SIM card (if possible) and dry the phone as best you can with a towel.
-Then, place all parts in a bowl of uncooked rice (wrapping the phone loosely in a paper towel first), or in a Ziploc bag with desiccant packets, and leave for 24 to 72 hours to absorb any remaining moisture.
-(Bonus: Save any desiccant packets from products you purchase in a Ziploc bag to prepare for this type of accident.)
+- Repair ripped or worn clothing by taking them to the tailor for repair.
+This is likely to be less than the price of a new pair. - Take worn or damaged shoes and leather goods to a cobbler. - Use electrical tape or Sugru to mend headphones and laptop chargers with exposed wires. - Cracked cell phone screens can often be fixed without replacing the whole phone, and typically at a much lower price. - Drop your phone in water?
+Quickly and carefully power off the phone, remove the battery and SIM card (if possible) and dry the phone with a towel.
+Place all parts in uncooked rice (wrapping the phone loosely in a paper towel first), or in a Ziploc® bag with desiccant packets, and leave for 24 to 72 hours to absorb any remaining moisture.
+(Bonus: Save any desiccant packets from products you purchase to prepare for this type of accident).